Electoral history of the Tea Party movement: 2014 election

 The Washington Post said in July 2012 that the Tea Party "is no longer the rising tsunami it appeared to be in 2010.
 Largely gone are the disorderly rallies, colonial-era costumes, and fixations on fringe issues, such as the provenance of the president's birth certificate.
 Instead, the movement has retooled into a loosely organized network of field operations that, as in Texas, pushes Republicans toward more strident conservative positions and candidates, while supplying ground troops across the country for candidates and big-money conservative groups, such as the Club for Growth and Americans for Prosperity."

-Tea Party members now tell stories of mailing literature from their laundry rooms, manning phone banks, knocking on doors, and driving over 34,000 miles in their cars to build support for legislation.
-The Tea Party Patriots now offer free, on-demand, online grassroots training programs.
-The Tea Party has partnered with seemingly unlikely groups, such as the NAACP and the Sierra Club.
+in 2012, Tea Party members mailed literature, ran phone banks, knocked on doors, and drove thousands of miles to build support for legislation.
+The Tea Party Patriots offered free online training programs.
+The Tea Party partnered with seemingly unlikely groups, such as the NAACP and the Sierra Club.

 In the 2014 elections in Texas, the Tea Party made large gains, with numerous Tea Party favorites being elected into office, like Dan Patrick as lieutenant governor, Ken Paxton as attorney general, in addition to numerous other candidates.